damianoyo06/MusicBox/README.md

 # Notes
-Make sure all files (especially the .csv and audio files) remain in their original locations relative to the sketch Processing must have permission to access audio files on your system
+Make sure all files (especially the .csv and audio files) remain in their original locations relative to the sketch Processing must have permission to access audio files on your system To have a look at this project more in detail, head over to my portfolio, where I talk about the development of this project: https://sites.google.com/view/damian-nowakowski/projects/music-box